The-Rye-Muffin/ASU-Cybersecurity-course/README.md

 - starts the filebeat service
 - sets the filebeat service to start on startup

-'metricbeat-playbook.yml' is the metricbeat playbook which:
+'metricbeat-playbook.yml' is the ansible playbook which:
 - downloads and installs the metricbeat .deb file
 - copies the metricbeat configuration file to the servers from the controller
 - enables the metricbeat docker module